-We will set up a free phone consultation or Zoom call to answer your questions about Scattering Ashes with Eternal Alaska.
+We're more than ready to schedule a free phone consultation or a Zoom call to address any questions you might have about Scattering Ashes with Eternal Alaska.

 A: We don't like the idea of putting a stamp on someone you love and sending them down a conveyor belt at the post office.
 Instead, we make arrangements to meet with you and receive the ashes then escort them personally to the ash scattering site.

 A: No. But we can work with your funeral director or crematorium to receive the ashes.

 A: Yes.
 Acord Insurance insures us with $1,000,000 in liability.
 We are also licensed according to state laws.
 For instance, in Alaska, I have to be licensed as a Mortician; in Alabama and Hawaii, I have to be a registered business with a license.

 A: Honestly, the sky is the limit.
 We started scattering exclusively in Alaska but our personal service was requested in other areas of the United States.
 Then we began to get inquiries about international Ash Scattering Memorials.
 New York City and Hawaii are gaining popularity but the Gulf of Mexico or the Great Smoky Mountains are always great choices.
 Consider an area that was special to the friend or family member.

 A: The local, state, and federal laws about ash scatterings vary from state to state and from country to country.
 During our planning process, you select an area and I check the laws, request permissions, and/or obtain the proper permits.
 For instance, some National Parks have no regulations while others don't allow ash scatterings at all.
 Others may require a permit.
 For ash scatterings in the sea such as the Inside Passage of Alaska, the Islands of Hawaii, or the Gulf of Mexico, the EPA has parameters and requires notification of the ash scattering within thirty days of the event.